Skip to main content

 Send Data to IBC

-Sets whether the captured Task Mining events should be:
+Sets whether captured events are:

-• Pushed to the Celonis Platform (enabled), or
+• Enabled: Pushed to Celonis Platform

-• Stored locally as parquet files (disabled).
+• Disabled: Stored locally (.parquet)

 Enabled